potrebichka/kids-points-tracker/README.md

 ## NEXT STEPS

-* restrusture ChildControl Component.
+* Restrusture ChildControl Component.
 Move logic to separate files.
 * Amazon Market Api
 * Add state for rewards: template or use only once
+* Handle case when you don't have enough points for rewards

 ## Available Scripts